flare-foundation/governance-proposals/FIP/FIP_10.md

 ### 2.2 Minimum Participation Requirements for Existing Protocols

-Each Flare protocol will implement the following requirements:
+Each Flare protocol will implement the following minimum participation requirements:

 * **FTSO anchor prices**: 80% of median submissions must lie within a 0.5% band around the consensus median value.
 * **FTSO block-latency prices**: Providers must submit at least 80% of their expected number of updates within a reward epoch, unless they have very low weight, such as <0.2%.